apoll2000/stereofog/README.md

 ### Weather conditions

 As just mentioned, the images show almost exclusively sunny scenes.
-This is due to them being collected during August, which is the clearest month of the year in Salt Lake City, with [the sky being clear around 78% of the time](https://weatherspark.com/y/2706/Average-Weather-in-Salt-Lake-City-Utah-United-States-Year-Round).
+This is due to them being mostly collected during August, which is the clearest month of the year in Salt Lake City, with [the sky being clear around 78% of the time](https://weatherspark.com/y/2706/Average-Weather-in-Salt-Lake-City-Utah-United-States-Year-Round).
 The few times it was raining, the camera was not used to avoid damage to the electronics.

-# Licensing & Citation
+# Licensing

 ## Code
 The code is licensed under the [BSD 3-Clause License](https://opensource.org/licenses/BSD-3-Clause), available under [CODE_LICENSE](CODE_LICENSE.txt).